 In this tutorial, we will learn how to setup up the permissions to read and write to the storage of the device.
-We also will actually learn how to get a list of the files of a directory and start displaying them on our file manager application.
+We will also learn how to get a list of the files from a directory and start displaying them on our file manager application.

 The first thing we need to do is to specify the permissions we need.
-We go to our manifest file under the manifests folder and we open an element and type users permission and type storage.
+We go to our manifest file under the manifests folder and we open an element and type user permission and type storage.
 READ_EXTERNAL_STORAGE will be the first permission that we will use, and the second one will be WRITE_EXTERNAL_STORAGE.
 Please check that you have these two lines exactly as I have right here.
-I am selecting them in order for you to see.
+I am selecting them in order for you to see them.

 Android requires us to specify the permissions we need and after Android version 6 which is Marshmallow, we have to request permission usages at runtime.
 We will also learn how to do that.
 After the TextAdapter class, we will override the onResume method.